Tillered Docs

 FlagDescription

---license-filePath to new license file
+--license-filePath to the new license file (required)

 arctic license update --license-file new-license.json